City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 ## Running the app

 Each subproject may be run individually, with or without Docker - see README.md files of the projects.
 To start up everything using Docker compose, run `docker compose up`.
+The Docker setup uses mock SMS and email services.

-Without Docker, the services are meant to be run in this order: backend, frontend, admin-frontend.
+Without Docker, the subprojects are meant to be run in this order: backend, frontend, admin-frontend.

 To make sure everything is working, navigate to:
 - [http://localhost:3000/api](http://localhost:3000/api) - backend